Xilinx/PYNQ/sdbuild/README.md

 It's highly recommended to run these scripts inside of a virtual machine.
-The image building requires doing a lot of things as root and while every effort has been made to ensure it doesn't break the world this is far from guarenteed.
+The image building requires doing a lot of things as root and while every effort has been made to ensure it doesn't break the world this is far from guaranteed.
 This flow must be run in a Debian or Ubuntu based Linux distribution and has been tested on Ubuntu 16.04.
 Other versions should work but may required different or additional packages.
 The build process is optimised for 4-cores